wireservice/csvkit/docs/scripts/csvformat.rst

                            and to escape the QUOTECHAR if --out-no-doublequote is specified.
      -M OUT_LINETERMINATOR, --out-lineterminator OUT_LINETERMINATOR
-                           Character used to terminate lines in the output CSV file.
+                           Character used to terminate lines in the output file.

 See also: :doc:`../common_arguments`.